yeo-yeo/hangman/README.md

 I largely did this with the `grep` command.

 I developed the project on my local machine and used the command `clang hangman.c helpers.c -o hangman -lcs50` to compile the program.
 Now that I have uploaded it to the CS50 Codespace I have added a `Makefile` so that it can be compiled by running `make hangman`.
+edit: didn't copy this locally. the command to compile is `clang hangman.c helpers.c -o hangman -lcs50` and I think you had to download and install the CS50 library too

 I couldn't figure out how to use `valgrind` on my Mac, but I found it has a similar program `leaks`.
 Running `leaks -atExit -- ./hangman` did not reveal any memory leaks.